What is remote desktop protocol and why should you secure it?

 The Awingu Virtual Appliance will then act as a gateway and will connect using standard protocols to your back-end: Remote Desktop Protocol (RDP), WebDAV, CiFS, … Awingu doesn’t have any build-in user database and falls back to the Active Directory or an external IDP for this.

 This means you don’t need to install (or manage) anything extra in the back-end.
-And also towards the end-user device there is nothing to install.
-The only thing they need is a browser – (be it on a Chromebook, iPad, Windows computer, …) to access everything they need to work.
+And also towards the end-user device there is nothing to install. (*) The only thing users need is a browser – (be it on a Chromebook, iPad, Windows computer, …) to access everything they need to work.
+So there is no direct connection or tunnel to the corporate network.

 Once authenticated into the workspace, no more need to add login & password credentials to access connected applications, desktops or file servers because Awingu takes care of the ‘Single Sign On’ in full security.